tim-schilling/deps/final/0018-technical-governance-6x.rst

 Steering Council election process
 *********************************

 The DSF shall manage the election process.
-Members of the DSF Board can stand for election to the Steering Council if qualified, but any DSF Board member who is a current member of the Steering Council or a candidate in an upcoming election must abstain from taking part in the DSF Board's oversight of that Steering Council election.
 The DSF Board can delegate some responsibilities, but only the DSF Board can ratify the results of a election.